judasgutenberg/Esp8266_RemoteControl/README.md

 }
 </code>

-The SQL for that report looks like this:
+The SQL for that report looks something like this:

 <code>
 SELECT (reserved4 /40) -10 as reserved4, temperature, humidity, recorded